SjorsLockhorst/personal-site/content/projects/art-search.md

 ## What we learned  🧑  🎓

 This project was a huge learning experience for us!
-While we were already familiar with PostgreSQL, trying out pgvector was completely new.
+While we were already familiar with PostgreSQL, trying out `pgvector` was completely new.
 It was exciting to see how easily we could use it as a vector database.
 Postgres continues to prove itself as a great starting point for almost any project.
 You can always switch to a fancy use case specific database when your project needs it.

 We also dove deep into making Python more performant when handling heavy IO and compute tasks simultaneously.
 Our current approach combines multiprocessing, multithreading, and asynchronous IO.
 While it worked well performance-wise, it turned out to be pretty complex.
 In hindsight, using serverless workers might have been a better option.
 By passing batches (e.g., `list[tuple[id, image_url]]`) to individual workers, we could avoid explicit multiprocessing altogether, keeping the code simpler and easier to maintain.
-This would probably be worth the extra overhead of starting and stopping the workers.
+This would probably be worth some extra overhead of starting and stopping the workers.

 ## Future improvements  ✔️

 While the project is finished for now, there are a couple of things we like to do in the (near)future:

+- [ ] Automate the triggering of our ETL pipeline using a tool such as Dagster
 - [ ] Find publicly available art API's to scrape (The Met in New York seems like a good next candidate)
   - [ ] Write an API wrapper for the new sources
   - [ ] Rerun pipeline and embed the new images

-- [ ] Automate the triggering of our ETL pipeline using a tool such as Dagster
 - [ ] Experiment with other dimension reduction algorithms like [umap](https://umap-learn.readthedocs.io/en/latest/)
+- [ ] Persist the 2D coordinates from dimension reduction rather than always calculating them on the fly on API calls